Chest pains in sternum?

 Dear Bird-chest in pain,

-One possible cause of chest pain is costochondritis (aka chest wall pain, costosternal syndrome, or costosternal chondrodynia).
-This harmless condition occurs when the sternum (the cartilage connecting the rib to the breastbone) is inflamed, and this may last a week or two.
-The sharp pain and tenderness from costochondritis may increase with movement and deep breathing.
-More common in females, costochondritis may occur from causes of viral, bacterial, or fungal infections, exercise, upper respiratory infections, or minor injury to the area.
-Treatment for costochondritis may include painkillers or muscle relaxants as well as resting, doing gentle exercise (i.e., walking or swimming), and using a heating pad to relieve pain in the area.
-As usual, please try to see a health care provider before trying treatment options.
+Getting down to the bones of it, chest pain most often stems from musculoskeletal and gastrointestinal causes rather than cardiac (heart-related) causes, especially in younger adults.
+The most common cause of musculoskeletal chest pain is costochondritis (a.k.a., costosternal syndrome or costosternal chondrodynia).
+Considered an acute and temporary condition, it’s typically caused by inflammation of the cartilage connecting the sternum to one or more of the ribs, and may last a week or two.
+The sharp pain and tenderness from costochondritis can increase with movement and deep breathing.
+It may also be accompanied by other symptoms of inflammation, such as warmth, swelling, and redness in the affected area.
+More common in females, costochondritis may occur from causes of viral, bacterial, or fungal infections, upper respiratory infections, an increase in physical activity, or minor injury to the area.
+Treatment for the condition can include painkillers or muscle relaxants as well as resting, doing gentle exercise (i.e., walking or swimming), and using a heating pad to relieve pain in the area.

-- Gastrointestinal conditions, i.e., heartburn, Hiatal hernia, gallbladder or pancreatic conditions
+- Gastrointestinal conditions, such as heartburn, hiatal hernia, and gallbladder or pancreatic conditions

 - Panic attacks